bradclement/wordler/README.md

 <br>
 (TODO -- add an example of why it isn't perfect and do an experiment to see how well it does.)

-The idea and challenge here is to prove what word or words are best.
-The spoiler: there are multiple first words that can guarantee to always win within six guesses . . . if you are smart enough to know what's the best guess in every situation or a computer that can remember them all.
+The idea and challenge here is to **prove** what word or words are best.
+The spoiler: there are multiple first words that can guarantee to always win within six guesses . . . as long as you are smart enough to know what's the best guess in every situation or a computer that can remember them all.

 An additional challenge is to find the words that result in the fewest guesses on average.
 No spoiler yet on that.